andybp85/hyLittleSchemer/README.md

 I'll be keeping track of the functions I write for The Little Schemer (and maybe more!) as I go on.
 Hope this helps someone!
 Cheers!

 I decided to include my whole Python 3.4 virtalenv to hopefully make my life easier.
+The functions are in lib/python3.4/site-packages/littleSchemer.hy